-I ended up walking back in the rain – to find our hostel dorm locked, Ash asleep, and I ended up sleeping in the hallway outside the door until some point in the middle of the night when someone apparently let me in!!
+I ended up walking back in the rain – to find our hostel dorm locked and Ash asleep, and I ended up sleeping in the hallway outside the door until some point in the middle of the night when someone apparently let me in!!
 One of my more classy moments, of course (and I was sober!).

 The following day, we were booked onto the overnight train back to Bangkok.
 We explored some more of Chiang Mai, walked up past the north gate, found a super cute café with a waterfall in the garden, and then naturally finished off the day with a delicious and cheap burger and milkshake from our old hostel’s coffee shop.

 We also managed to navigate our first songthaew (I had no idea how they work!!) to the train station, and as it turns out, overnight trains in Thailand aren’t actually too bad.
-Our seat-beds looked like they wouldn’t become anything resembling comfortable, but I was gladly proved wrong when the next thing I knew, it was 6am!
+Our seat-beds didn’t look like they would ever become anything resembling comfortable, but I was gladly proved wrong when we pulled them out, and the next thing I knew, it was 6am!

 We arrived in Bangkok early and headed to the neighbourhood of Silom, where we were expecting a reasonable walk to our hostel.
 It turned out to be a MEGA-walk to the hostel – but as soon as we arrived, we were offered use of the shower which, being that it was too early to check in, I thought was pretty cool of them.

 However, there is an important underlying message from the company as they promote contraception to poor communities.
 All proceeds from the restaurant go towards this cause, and you even get a condom instead of an after-dinner mint!

 I didn’t manage to achieve any of my 3 “stupid” aims for Bangkok: eating crickets (which is mostly only a “thing” on Khao San Road, and they had been a little harder to find during Songkran), becoming best friends with a lady boy, and going to a ping pong show.
 Even though we went to Patpong!!
 FAIL.